-If they don't get it, they move on or try to blast their site with links.
-Either way, Google wins and less SEO's take part in gaming the algorithm.
+If they don’t get it, they move on or try to blast their site with links.
+Either way, Google wins and fewer SEO’s take part in gaming the algorithm.

-It's those that treat this like a business and are in it for the long term that prosper.
+It’s those that treat this as a business and are in it for the long term that prospers.

-My expectation for this site was it to start earning some form of income within 3-6 months.
+My expectation for this site was to start earning some form of income within 3-6 months.

 That is the timeframe and mind-set I recommend you go in with.
 Essentially you want to set your expectations upfront to avoid disappointment in the future.